 5 In Colors, select the appropriate level from the Source color level list.
-See Configuring color level assignments on page 201, for more information.
+See Configuring color level assignments on page 101, for more information.

 8 Colors ×

-Video transparency-
+Video transparency

 Transparency (0 = = opaque - 100 = transparent):

-Swatches HSB R

-Swatches HSB R 20
+Swatches HSB R 38

+[ 201

 Recent:

-ן ב
+-

 Preview =

 Sample Text Sample Text

-Sanda Taxi Sanda Taxi

 Sample Text Sample Text

+Sample Text Sample Text

 Source color level

-•

 Border OK Cancel

+UMD BKGD

 UMD text

-- 6 Set the color's transparency as desired. - 7 Set the color to be used for sources whose color levels might not be defined, by clicking the tab that corresponds to the color space you want to use, and then choosing the desired color (see Configuring a Video Monitor's Alarm Reporting Behavior on page 267, for more information).
+- 6 Set the color's transparency as necessary. - 7 Set the color to be used for sources whose color levels might not be defined, by clicking the tab that corresponds to the color space you want to use, and then choose a color (see Configuring a Video Monitor's Alarm Reporting Behavior on page 257, for more information).